-In summary, while there have been some developments over the period that have served to support poor households, these households continue to face important pressures in terms of the cost of living.
-Wage growth over the period was confined mainly to the lower half of the distribution, partly dampening cost increases.
-However, wages remain under pressure and have not grown in a way that makes a significant impact on poor households' living standards.
-While social assistance has expanded in terms of the numbers of grants paid, grants do not appear to have maintained their real values especially given the expenditure patterns of poor households.
-The provision of free basic services is a key intervention aimed at insulating poor households from rising prices of these services, but municipal data suggests that a declining number of households are receiving these free services.
+In summary, while there have been some developments over the period that have supported poor households, these households continue to face significant pressures regarding the cost of living.
+Wage growth over the period was mainly confined to the lower half of the distribution, partly mitigating cost increases.
+However, wages remain under pressure and have not grown sufficiently to make a significant impact on poor households' living standards.
+While social assistance has expanded in terms of the number of grants paid, grants do not appear to have maintained their real value, especially given the expenditure patterns of poor households.
+The provision of free basic services is a key intervention aimed at insulating poor households from rising prices, but municipal data suggests that a declining number of households are receiving these free services.

 These findings highlight the complex interplay between service provision, wage growth, and household well-being.
 While the government has made strides in expanding access to basic services, the benefits have been partially offset by rising costs and broader economic challenges.
-The period from 2011 to 2023 has been characterised by low economic growth, limited job creation, and general real wage stagnation, factors that have constrained the government's ability to address cost of living pressures effectively.
+The period from 2011 to 2023 has been characterised by low economic growth, limited job creation, and general real wage stagnation, factors that have constrained the government's ability to effectively address cost of living pressures.

 Looking forward, these findings underscore the need for a multifaceted approach to address cost of living issues.
-This should include targeted interventions to manage the costs of basic services or the provision of free basic services, and efforts to stimulate inclusive economic growth and job creation to ensure they adequately protect vulnerable households against rising living costs.
+This should include targeted interventions to manage the costs of basic services or the provision of free basic services, and efforts to stimulate inclusive economic growth and job creation to adequately protect vulnerable households against rising living costs.
 Additionally, addressing the persistent inequalities in income distribution will be crucial for creating a more equitable and sustainable economic environment for all South Africans.